eacho1/eacho1.github.io/README.md

-# eacho1.github.io
+# uWaterlooSailBotTeam
-uwast website hosting
+this is uwaterloo sail bot team's website